 The CCS contacts the individual, and their legal guardian or authorized representative(s) (if applicable), to obtain the individual's preferences for the best time and location of the planning meeting.
-Meetings may be held at the individual's home, job, a community site, day program, or wherever they feel most comfortable reviewing and discussing their plan.
+Meetings may be held at the individual's home, job, a community site, day program, or wherever he or shethey feels most comfortable reviewing and discussing their plan.

-(b) Types of Assessments Conducted to Support Development of the Person-Centered Plan
+(b) Types of Assessments Conducted to Support Development of the Person-Centered Plan below, the CCS uses the Health Risk Screening Tool (HRST) and Support Intensity Scale (SIS)®.

-In addition to obtaining a variety of information and assessments about the individual's needs, preferences, life course outcomes, and health from other sources as specified below, the CCS uses the Health Risk Screening Tool (HRST) and Support Intensity Scale (SIS)®.
+In addition to obtaining a variety of information and assessments about the individual's needs, preferences, life course outcomes, and health from other sources as specified